-Port Select: Click the Select button to quick-select the corresponding entry based on the port number you entered.
+Port Select: Click the Select button to quick-select the corresponding entry

 Select: Select the desired port for configuration.
 It is multi-optional.
-Port: Displays the port number.

-Link Type: Select the Link Type from the pull-down list for the port.
-ACCESS: The ACCESS port can be added in a single VLAN, and the egress rule of the port is UNTAG.
+Link Type: Select the Link Type from the drop-down list for the port.

+- ACCESS: The ACCESS port can be added in a single VLAN, and the egress rule of the port is UNTAG.
 The PVID is same as the current VLAN ID.
-If the current VLAN is deleted, the PVID will be set to 1 by default. • TRUNK: The TRUNK port can be added in multiple VLANs, and the egress rule of the port is TAG.
-The PVID can be set as the VID number of any VLAN the port belongs to. • GENERAL: The GENERAL port can be added in multiple VLANs and set various egress rules according to the different VLANs.
+If the current VLAN is deleted, the PVID will be set to 1 by default. - TRUNK: The TRUNK port can be added in multiple VLANs, and the egress rule of the port is TAG.
+The PVID can be set as the VID number of any VLAN the port belongs to. - GENERAL: The GENERAL port can be added in multiple VLANs and set various egress rules according to the different VLANs.
 The default egress rule is UNTAG.
 The PVID can be set as the VID number of any VLAN the port belongs to.

 PVID: Enter the PVID number of the port.

 LAG: Displays the LAG to which the port belongs.

 VLAN: Click the Detail button to view the information of the VLAN to which the port belongs.

-Click the Detail button to view the information of the corresponding VLAN
+Click the Detail button to view the information of the corresponding VLAN: